Tuesday, October 30, 2018

 ###

 Born near Black Bayou in the little Louisiana town of Vivian, Eric Wilder grew up listening to his grandmother’s tales of politics, corruption, and ghosts that haunt the night.
-He now lives in Oklahoma where he continues to pen mysteries and short stories with a southern accent.
-He is the author of the French Quarter Mystery Series set in New Orleans and the Paranormal Cowboy Series.
-Please check it out on his AmazonBarnes & NobleKobo and iBook author pages.
-You might also like to check out his website.
+He now lives in Oklahoma, where he continues to pen mysteries and short stories with a southern accent.
+He authored the French QuarterMystery Series set in New Orleans, the Paranormal Cowboy Series, and the OysterBay Mystery Series.
+Please check it out on his Amazon author page.
+You might also like checking out his Facebook page.

 Wednesday, October 03, 2018

-Ghost of a Chance - an excerpt
+Ghost of a Chance - chapters

 Ghost of a Chance is my first published book and remains as one of my favorites.
 It features my Oklahoma private investigator Buck McDivit.
 Buck is visiting east Texas for the first time and quickly becomes a victim of culture shock.
 I hope you wind up loving both east Texas and Ghost of a Chance.
 If so, you might like the other two books in the Paranormal Cowboy Series.
-Thanks for giving the first three chapters a read.

 Chapter 1

-Emma Fitzgerald’s rocking chair creaked as she listened to a chorus of frogs down by the lake.
+Emma Fitzgerald’s rocking chair creaked as she listened to a chorus of frogs by the lake.
 Silent lightning snaked across the sky, and angry clouds rolled toward the island.
 The approaching storm heightened the old woman's senses and sent a chill down her spine.

 The storm arrived with lazy raindrops dampening the path to the lake.
 Emma didn’t notice, her gaze locked on the point of light far across the dark water.
 Words from behind released her from the spell.